Winter Fishing – an Affordable Pastime

 Even if you never have been fishing before, winter fishing is something you can easily do on your own without the need for a guide.
 It’s an easy, simple, effective and relatively affordable pastime, yet the feeling of sitting out on a lake, contemplating life is very soothing.
 All that’s required is to just concentrate on your little ice fishing rod and stare down the hole that’s drilled in the ice.
 And if you are lucky, you even get to feel like a provider – bringing food to the table!

 The equipment for winter fishing costs a few dollars and with it, it’s possible to hook fish like perch, trout, brown trout, grayling, whitefish and pike.
 It’s easy to get lost in the jungle of fishing lures and jigs.
 It´s often enough to have just a few trusted jigs and some simple hooks.
-Do your homework on the internet on some trusted sites like 4everfishing or ask most fishing shops for beginner gear.
+Do your homework on the internet and ask your fishing shop for beginner gear.

 You can rest assured to find expert ice fishers at your resort in Jämtland Härjedalen, Adventure Sweden.
 Go the easy way and get an ice fishing guide providing you with all you need and all you need to know.
 Or, ask your nearest fishing shop or sports store in the chosen destination, if it is possible to rent an ice auger for drilling the hole in the ice.
 If you are lucky they may even let you in on their second best spot for ice fishing 😉